Temple Cancer Center

-Some of the top experts in the field and the most advanced technology for cancer treatment are close to home at the Arthur Temple Sr. Regional Cancer Center.
-Located on the Memorial Health System of East Texas campus in Lufkin, Texas, the Arthur Temple Sr. Regional Cancer Center is the only facility in the area to be recognized for clinical excellence by the American College of Surgeons and recognized as one of the top 25% cancer care centers in the United States.
+Some of the top experts in the field and the most advanced technology for cancer treatment are close to home at the Temple Cancer Center.
+Located on the CHI St. Luke's Health-Memorial campus in Lufkin, the Temple Cancer Center is recognized for clinical excellence by the American College of Surgeons.

-This fully accredited facility offers a full complement of radiation oncology services including:
+This accredited facility offers a full complement of radiation oncology services including:

 - Intensity Modulated Radioactive Treatment (IMRT)